JakeFlasher/stackedit-app-data/New Plan.md

 ## For the first time, introduce the concept of "time-domain" and "freq-domain" in workload synthesis
 The search space is almost infinite, you cannot grasp every aspect at once.
-Once got on some aspects, the others wil
+Once got on some aspects, the others will inevitably get ignored.

+If you cannot forsee some aspect from one specific domain, then either means these two aspects are orthogonal or it is not included.

+You need to focus on some specific domain to restrict the search space as well as control variables.

 ### Time-domain
 1. Examples: Sniper, Simpoints, Smarts
 2. Accurate in overall ipc measurement